When You Wish Upon a Star: Disney icon

-"When You Wish Upon a Star", along with Mickey Mouse and Tinker Bell, has become an icon of The Walt Disney Company.
+"When You Wish Upon a Star", along with Mickey Mouse and Tinker Bell, has become an icon of the Walt Disney Company.
 Since 1954, Disney has used the song in the opening sequences of all the editions of the Walt Disney anthology television series.
 It has also been used to accompany the Disney logos – including the present-day logo – on films since the 1980s.
 All of the ships of the Disney Cruise Line use the first seven notes of the song's melody as their horn signals.
 Additionally, many productions at Disney theme parks – particularly firework shows and parades – employ the theme song.

 Different arrangements of the theme were used in the Disney logo.
-The one in the 1985 logo was arranged by John Debney.
-A different arrangement by Mark Mancina, with David Metzger as the co-arranger and orchestrator, was used for the 2006 logo, while a new arrangement by Christophe Beck, with Tim Davies as the orchestrator, is used for the 2022 logo, in honor of the studio's 100th anniversary in 2023.
-The version used in the 2006 Disney logo is in the pilot episode of Mickey Mouse Funhouse, entitled "Mickey the Brave!"
+The one used in the 1985 logo was arranged by John Debney.
+A different arrangement by Mark Mancina, with David Metzger as the co-arranger and orchestrator, was used for the 2006 logo, while another arrangement by Christophe Beck, with Tim Davies as the orchestrator, is used for the 2022 logo, in honor of the studio's 100th anniversary in 2023.
+The version used in the 2006 Disney logo is also featured in the pilot episode of Mickey Mouse Funhouse, entitled "Mickey the Brave!".

+The 1991 video Simply Mad About the Mouse: A Musical Celebration of Imagination featured a recording of Billy Joel performing "When You Wish Upon a Star", accompanied by animation.
+This video was nominated for a Grammy Award for Best Short Form Music Video.

 In December 2008, a number of prominent performers gathered for a concert called BBC Radio 2 Celebrates the Music of Disney.
-It was hosted by Josh Groban, who performed "When You Wish Upon A Star".
+It was hosted by Josh Groban, who performed "When You Wish Upon a Star".

 To commemorate the centennial anniversary of The Walt Disney Company, Sara Bareilles recorded a cover of the song as part of the company's "100 Years of Wonder" campaign and was released as a single on May 14, 2023 after being performed live as part of Disney Night on season 21 of American Idol.

 The finale of the Walt Disney Animation Studios short film Once Upon a Studio (2023) features a cast of 543 Disney animated characters singing the song, with the original Cliff Edwards recording being utilized for Jiminy Cricket's vocals.

 The first five notes of the song are featured multiple times in Dave Metzger's underscore for Walt Disney Animation Studios' feature film Wish.

+Dion and the Belmonts

+Released a single of the song on Laurie Records (3052) and an album Wish Upon A Star with Dion and the Belmonts (LLP2006) in 1960.